Skip to content

 Kristin Hertel, Vice President for Health and Wellness

-Kristin Hertel is responsible for primary and behavioral health services at the Settlement.
+Kristin is responsible for primary and behavioral health services at the Settlement.
 Hertel joined the Henry Street team in 1990 as a recreational therapist.
 She graduated from the Technical University of Berlin, Germany, with a degree in social work and obtained a Postmasters Certificate in advanced clinical work from the Hunter College School of Social Work.

 Barbara Kancelbaum, Vice President for Marketing & Communications

-Barbara Kancelbaum joined Henry Street in 2018.
+Barbara joined Henry Street in 2018.
 She is responsible for branding, publications, and media relations.
 Previously, Barbara worked with multiple nonprofits, including several universities and foundations, as a writer, editor, and strategic communications consultant in the areas of health care, social justice, and law.
 A former communications director of Doctors Without Borders, she has a B.A. from Northwestern and M.S. in journalism from Columbia University.

 Josephine C. Lume, Chief Financial Officer

-Josephine Lume is responsible for the agency’s finances and business systems.
+Josephine is responsible for the agency’s finances and business systems.
 She joined Henry Street in 2002 and brings 38 years of finance experience to the Settlement.
 A graduate of Pace University, she is a Certified Public Accountant.

 Matthew Phifer, Executive Vice President for Education & Employment Services